kerrie-jones/portfolio-3-kerriejones/README.md

 <img src="./documents/features/features_forms.png" width="600px">

 ### 2 Medical Declarations
 This option checks which students have medical declaration and prints their names to the terminal.
-After this a list with the details of declaration for each student is also printed to the terminal along with if their doctor has approved them to participate in equestrian activities.
+After this a list with the details of declaration for each student is also printed to the terminal along with if their doctor has approved them to participate in equestrian activities. \
 <img src="./documents/features/features_medical.png" width="600px">

 ### 3 Level of Riders
-Columns with student name and level only are printed to the terminal grouped by level: beginner, novice, intermediate and advanced.
+Columns with student name and level only are printed to the terminal grouped by level: beginner, novice, intermediate and advanced. \
 <img src="./documents/features/features_level_1.png" width="600px">
 <img src="./documents/features/features_level_2.png" width="600px">

 ### 4 Exit
-Exits main menu
+Exits main menu \
 <img src="./documents/features/features_exit.png" width="600px">

 ## Future Features
+I would like to implement a login process as while this data is fictional if real data were used a secure login for staff members would be needed.

 # Data Model

 # Testing
 This project has been manually tested by:
-* passing code through a PEP8 linter and ensuring there are no signifigant errors
+* passing code through a PEP8 linter.
+I received an error code
 * Checked validation by entering number where letters should be and vice versa and tried entering incorrect staff number length
 * tested both in local and heroku terminal

 ## Validator Testing
 * PEP8